 If administering local anaesthetic, take care not to perforate the implant silicone.

 In addition, explain to the patient that they may perceive sounds during the MR scan.
+The sound levels are not hazardous.

-Identifying the Cochlear Osia implants
+Identifying the Cochlear Osia implant

 The implant model can be found on the patient's Cochlear patient identification card.

-If the patient does not have their patient identification card with them, the implant type and model can be identified without surgical intervention intervention.
-See "X-ray information for identification of Cochlear Osia implants" and "X-ray guidelines" on the following pages.
+If the patient does not have their patient identification card with them, the implant type and model can be identified without surgical intervention using X-ray or the Cochlear Osia fitting software.

-X-ray information for identification of Cochlear Osia implants
+X-ray information

-Cochlear Osia implants are made of metal and implanted under the skin behind the ear.
-Use the Fig.1-Fig.4 on page 10 to 11 to assist with identifying Cochlear Osia implants when using an X-ray.
+Cochlear Osia OSI200 Implants are made of metal and implanted under the skin behind the ear.
+Using an X-ray, the implant can be identified by its shape and the shape of the actuator unit.

+Use the Fig. 1 and the Fig. 2 to assist with identifying Cochlear Osia OSI200 Implants when using an X-ray.